 Treatment at the Stem Cells Transplant Institute could help improve the symptoms of autonomic neuropathy including:

-Autonomic neuropathy is a result of damage to the nerves that carry information from the brain and spinal cord; to the heart, blood vessels, bladder, intestines and sweat glands.
-At one time, DAN was considered rare, but a publication in 2014 showed the rates may be as high as 90% in patients with type 1 diabetes and 70% in patients with type 2 diabetes.
+Damage to the nerves that carry signals from the brain and spinal cord to the heart, blood vessels, bladder, intestines, and sweat glands causes autonomic neuropathy.
+DAN was considered rare for a time, however a study published in 2014 found that the rates of DAN might be as high as 90% in type 1 diabetes patients and 70% in type 2 diabetes patients.

-Treatment to reverse nerve damage is typically not possible.
-Current treatment options can be complicated, involving medication, lifestyle changes and possibly surgery and focus only on managing your symptoms and preventing further problems.
-How well you do will depend on the cause of the problem
+In most cases, it is not possible to reverse nerve damage.
+Current treatment options can be complicated, involving medication, lifestyle changes, and even surgery.
+They are only focused on managing the symptoms and preventing further complications.
+How well you do will depend on the cause of the problem.

 There is no cure for neuropathy and currently available therapeutic approaches only treat the symptoms of the disease.

-MSA is a devastating disease with an average life expectancy of only 9 years after diagnosis.
-The study demonstrated that MSC therapy in patients with MSA was safe and delayed the progression of neurological deficits with achievement of functional improvement and improved quality of life during the12 month follow up.4
+MSA is a life-threatening condition with an average life expectancy of only 9 years after diagnosis.
+During the 12-month follow-up, the study found that MSC therapy in patients with MSA was safe and delayed the progression of neurological impairments, with functional improvement and improved quality of life.4

 “MSC administration promoted density of sympathetic and parasympathetic nerves in the ventricular myocardium of diabetic rats, increased the ratio of parasympathetic to sympathetic nerve fibers, and suppressed ventricular arrhythmia inducibility.5”